Caitlin2694/blog-site-live/content/post/fol1.md

 # Representing Ontologies using First-Order Logic: Lessons Learned

-Creating an ontology for your data has extraordinary benefits (see “how to explain ontologies to your boss” for an explanation).
-When constructing a new ontology, it’s a good idea to do some preliminary work before constructing your model in an
-Ontology Development Environment (ODE) such as Protégé.
+Creating an ontology for your data has extraordinary benefits (see [here](/post/explain-boss) for an explanation).
+When constructing a new ontology, it’s a good idea to do some preliminary work before constructing your model in an Ontology Development Environment (ODE) such as Protégé.

 This preliminary work is as follows:
 1. Identify the generic terms (or “concepts”) needed in your ontology.